 - Border Community Engagement: We have led the Department in promoting dialogue with border stakeholders on issues such as short term hold room policies, migrant deaths, and complaints issues.

+The Immigration Section, in collaboration with the CRCL Institute, actively reviews and creates training products for the public and for the Department covering diverse topics that include: human trafficking, Violence Against Women Act immigrant relief, vulnerable populations, limited English proficiency, verification-related civil rights issues, state and local enforcement of immigration law.
 In addition, we present several times a year at professional conferences and other events.
-We have provided subject matter expertise to the American Bar Association (ABA) Section on Labor & Employment Law Annual Conference, various affiliates of the American Immigration Lawyers Association, the E-Verify outreach unit, ICE Victim-Witness Assistance Coordinators, the Department of Justice Office of Special Counsel for Immigration-Related Unfair Employment Practices, and the USCIS Community Relations Officers.
+We have provided subject matter expertise to the American Bar Association Section on Labor & Employment Law Annual Conference, various affiliates of the American Immigration Lawyers Association, the E-Verify outreach unit, ICE Victim-Witness Assistance Coordinators, the DOJ Office of Special Counsel for Immigration-Related Unfair Employment Practices, and the USCIS Community Relations Officers.
 We also brief Congressional staff on Department-related immigration programs and associated civil rights and civil liberties issues.

 By mail or phone: